 If you notice your competitors are ahead of the game and have already revamped, perhaps this is a sign that you should too.

 They may have refreshed their logo, enhanced their online presence or updated their building or car signage.

 It takes between 5-7 impressions to start creating brand awareness, so consistency is important in making those impressions count.
 If your competitors are maintaining a consistent brand image and you aren’t, chances are consumers will remember them over you.

-Don’t forget, if you’re not keeping up with your competitors visually, this could also give the impression that you’re not keeping up with them when it comes to products and services or technology.
+If you don’t keep up with your competitors visually, this can give the impression that you’re not keeping up with them in terms of technology.

 4. Your business has expanded

-You may have grown from a small local start up to an interstate franchise, or perhaps you’re now offering new products or services.
-If your business has changed in any way, your branding probably no longer represents who you are and what you do.
+You may have grown from a small local start up to an interstate franchise.
+Perhaps you’re now offering new products or services.
+If your business has changed in any way, your branding probably no longer represents you.

 If you have a reputation for providing one service, yet haven’t effectively communicated other services you now provide, you could be missing out.
 It’s beneficial to check in with your current customers, or even the wider public, to see if they know exactly what you do and how you do it.